 Investment managers use a few different tools to balance and optimize your portfolio.
-This helps protect it against possible losses and also to maximize your gains.
-One of the most important things to do is include at least a few alternative investments.
+This may help protect it against possible losses and

-Alternative investments are financial assets that you would not find in your usual selection of investment instruments like stocks and bonds.
-They could include venture capital, hedge funds, managed futures, art and antiques and private equity.
-Putting at least some of your funds into alternative investments is a wise choice.
-They provide a great way to diversify your portfolios – and diversification is one of the keys to investing success.
+Alternative investments are financial assets that you would not find in your usual selection of investment instruments, like stocks and bonds.
+They could include venture capital, hedge funds, managed futures, art and antiques, and private equity.
+Investing in alternative assets offers a way to enhance your portfolio’s diversification while maintaining a low correlation to traditional investments.
+This can help reduce risk and provide higher returns over time.

-The investment advisors at Momentum Wealth often advise our clients to incorporate alternative investments in order to ensure portfolio diversification.
+The investment advisors at Momentum Wealth of Aligned Capital Partners often advise our clients to incorporate alternative investments to ensure portfolio diversification.

 What is a Diversified Portfolio?

-When exploring different ways to diversify your portfolio, you should definitely consider alternative investments.
+When exploring different ways to diversify your portfolio, you could consider alternative investments.

 Types of Alternative Investments for Portfolio Diversification